 To easily identify the fast-moving items (and the slow ones), consider using an automated inventory solution.
 The system can also help you analyze demands and trends so you can make better business decisions.

-In addition to performing physical counts, conducting cycle counts is also necessary.
+In addition to performing physical counts, conducting cycle counts is also necessary in warehouse inventory management.
 They are less disruptive than physical counts that require you to stop all the warehouse operations.
 You’ll only need to count small subsets of your inventory in specific locations in your warehouse so that the operations can keep running as usual.
-We recommend that you perform cycle counts once a quarter to reduce the risk of inventory shrinkage.
+We recommend that you perform cycle counts once a quarter in warehouse management to reduce the risk of inventory shrinkage.

 Avoid inventory shrinkage by improving the security of your warehouse.
 Provide access cards for staff in charge of managing inventory.
 Install CCTVs in every aisle of the warehouse to keep an eye on who goes in and out of the warehouse.
 In order to be able to distinguish between your staff and unauthorized visitors, we suggest you to require your staff to wear their uniforms and ID cards.